Blog

 Best For

-Strong, guaranteed (ACID compliance), vital for stock accuracy
+Strong and guaranteed (ACID), vital for stock accuracy

 Eventual consistency, may not suit real-time stock counts

-Vertical scaling (bigger server), modern systems add horizontal too
+Vertical (bigger server), modern systems add horizontal too

 Best Example